Xavier Niel: Telecommunications

-In April 2018, he acquired 65% of Eir, the Irish former state-owned telecom monopoly.
+After his early activities in the Minitel sector, Xavier Niel became involved in the emerging internet industry.
+In 1995, he invested in Worldnet, one of France’s first consumer internet service providers.
+The company was sold in 2000 for approximately €40 million, shortly before the collapse of the dot-com bubble.

+In 1999, Niel founded the telecommunications group Iliad and launched Free, an internet service provider.
+In 2002, Free introduced a broadband offer priced at €29.99 per month and launched the Freebox, combining internet access, television and telephone services in a single package.

+In 2012, Iliad entered the French mobile market with the launch of Free Mobile.
+Its flagship plan, which included unlimited calls, unlimited text messages and mobile data for €19.99 per month, was priced significantly below comparable offers from the three incumbent operators.
+The launch intensified competition in the French mobile market and was followed by substantial price reductions across the sector.

+From the late 2010s onwards, Niel expanded his telecommunications interests outside France.
+In 2018, Iliad Italia launched operations in Italy with a mobile plan priced at €5.99 per month.
+In 2020, the group acquired the Polish operator Play, one of the country’s largest mobile operators.

-Through NJJ, Niel became the largest shareholder of fixed line and mobile telecommunications services provider operator in Latin America, Millicom, in 2023.
-He made two unsuccessful attempts at buying out the company in 2024.
+Through his investment vehicle NJJ, Niel also acquired or invested in telecommunications operators in Monaco (Monaco Telecom), Switzerland (Salt), Ireland (eir), Cyprus (Epic Cyprus), Malta (Epic Malta) and Ukraine (Lifecell).
+In 2023, NJJ became the largest shareholder of Millicom (42% stake), a telecommunications group operating on 12 markets in Latin America.
+Niel subsequently made two unsuccessful attempts to acquire the company outright.

-In April 2024, NJJ Holding has been given regulatory approval to acquire Ukrainian fixed telecom and pay-TV provider Datagroup-Volia and mobile provider Lifecell in a $500 million transaction.
+In 2026, Xavier Niel became Vodafone’s largest shareholder after acquiring Etisalat’s 16.2% stake for approximately $6 billion through his family investment vehicle Vega.

 Unibail-Rodamco-Westfield

 Since 2020, Niel has been acquiring shares in the real estate company Unibail-Rodamco-Westfield, as of 2024 he was owning 25% of the shares of the company.
 Unibail-Rodamco-Westfield has an international presence in Europe (France, Spain, UK, Germany) and in the United States in California (Westfield Topanga, Westfield Century City).

 Press

 In late 2010, along with Pierre Bergé and Matthieu Pigasse, Niel acquired a controlling stake in Groupe Le Monde which edits the daily newspaper Le Monde but also magazines such as l’Obs, Courrier International and Télérama.
 In February 2020, Niel acquired through his personal holding 100% of Groupe Nice-Matin, which edits the newspapers Nice-Matin, Var-Matin and Monaco-Matin.
 The group also own an 11% stake in La Provence.
 In March 2020, he acquired France-Antilles, a daily newspaper in the French West Indies.
 In June 2020, Niel acquired Paris-Turf which is France's first horseracing newspaper.